Fact, Fangs, and Fiction

 Image credit: Supernatural (2005) Image description: Benny from Supernatural, fangs out.
 End description.

-It's not that they got more right or wrong than Twilight, but they got different things right and wrong.
+It's not that they got more right or wrong than Twilight or Buffy, but they got different things right and wrong.
 For example, some vampires are in fact unaffected by religious symbols.
 I happen to know a few vampires who are very religous.

 But most of us don't have a thousand tiny knife teeth.
 The two-fang stereotype exists for a reason.